isea-rwth-aachen/battery-degradation-trajectory-prediction/README.md

-# One-shot battery degradation trajectory prediction with deep learning
+# Battery degradation prediction datasets & codes at ISEA, RWTH Aachen University

 # Introduction
 The data and code in this repository associated with the research work at ISEA, RWTH Aachen University in battery degradation prediction.